cartheur-cybie/sdk/README.md

         NOTE: source is not available to many critical tools

-BIN TOOLS:
-    NOTE: most tools are automatically handled for you by the standard makefile "INC\ICSTD.MAK"
+`BIN TOOLS`: Most tools are automatically handled for you by the standard makefile "INC\ICSTD.MAK"

     NMAKE.EXE - Microsoft NMAKE utility